gavrielhan/converge-task/README.md

 ---

-## 📜 License

-MIT License

 ## 👤 Author

-Developed as part of a bioinformatics technical challenge for Converge.
+Gavriel David Hannuna - Developed as part of a bioinformatics technical challenge for Converge.